How to Live with Intention and Build a Lasting Legacy

 Living with intention means aligning your daily decisions with what matters most.

-It means asking:
+It looks like asking:

 • Am I living aligned with my values?